25 Ways to Earn Side Income in Malaysia (All From Home!)

 Have you always wanted to try something?
 Now’s your chance to figure out how to do it while ALSO thinking of monetary compensation!

-I’ve brainstormed and compiled some side income ideas that I personally think seems fun.
+I’ve brainstormed and compiled some side income in Malaysia ideas that I personally think seems fun.
 This list is NOT exhaustive – these ideas are mostly my personal interests (internet culture, ecommerce, organisation porn).

 - Internet tutor for adults.
 Help adults (and by adults here I really mean technologically-challenged people) make email accounts, create social media accounts, open blogs/Tumblr/websites, suggest best websites to visit, etc. I think many elderly people would really enjoy getting this lesson from patient youngsters.

 - Collect and sell recyclables.
 This might work well for apartments/flats/condominiums because you can get a lot in one shot.
 Get permission to install recycling bins, then promote recycling via flyers etc. Collect and sell them.
 Aside from the usual recyclables, you can also collect other ‘junk’ – IT junk, home knick-knacks – and recycle/sell those online.

 - HALAL CHINESE FOOD.
 Do you have any IDEA how big the demand for halal Chinese food is in Malaysia??